 Laws of robotics

 In the short story collection, I, Robot, Asimov established three laws of robotics, which every robot with a “positronic” brain must follow.
-Later he added the Zeroth Law of Robotics.
+Later he added a fourth law, the Zeroth Law of Robotics.
 In total his four laws were:

 - First law

 A robot may not injure a human being or, through inaction, allow a human being to come to harm.